bennettandy/MarsRobotExample/README.md

 # MarsRobotExample
-Code exercise to process robot movement instructions and determine final positions
+Time limited Code exercise to process robot movement instructions and determine final positions

 No UI yet for this test,
 Components can be tested in AndroidStudio.